fitzgen/rust-conf-2019/slides.md

 * ask: know HTML / XML?
     * raise hands -- awesome!
     * like HTML / XML: SVG is text with pointy brackets
+        * as can see w/ snippet on bottom
     * everyone who raised hand = on the way to being a plotter artist :)

 ---